 Learn more about our water systems in our water system reports below.

-The City of Terrace wishes to remind all residents that water sprinkling restrictions are in force year-round.
+The City of Terrace wishes to remind all residents that water sprinkling restrictions are enforced year-round.

 Upgrading a city’s water system is extremely expensive, usually measured in the millions of (tax) dollars even in a small community.
 Since most water systems are designed with fireflows in mind, the distribution lines are sized larger than needed for residential use; increased use leads directly to increased cost in the form of new construction or increased metering.